AbdelrahmanIssa/Socialiez/README.md

 - JavaScript (JS)
 - Axios
 ## Features
-1. **Responsive Design:**
+1. **Adabtive Design:**
-   - Ensures optimal viewing and interaction experience on devices of all sizes.
+   - Ensures an optimal viewing and interaction experience on devices of all sizes.
-   - UI adapts to different screen sizes for a consistent user experience.
+   - UI adapts to varying screen sizes, providing a consistent and user-friendly experience across different devices..

 2. **API Integration:**
    - Real-time interactions with external APIs for dynamic content updates.